StonyBrookDB/hadoopgis/README.md

 # hadoopgis
-Comprehensive Hadoop-GIS with extensions
+Comprehensive Hadoop-GIS with extensions.
+A spatial big data management and query processing system.

-Supported extensions
+Supported Extensions
 - 2-Dimensional data
 - 3-Dimensional data (in progress)
 - 2-Dimensional and temporal data (in progress)